tify-iiif-viewer/tify/README.md

 - **`childManifestAutoloaded`**: boolean, default `true`

 	If the manifest set by `manifestUrl` is a collection (`@type` is `sc:Collection`) and `childManifestUrl` is not set, automatically load the first manifest in the collection.
-This only works for collections with `manifests` on the first level; when the collection only contains other collection and `childManifestUrl` is not set, only the collection view is shown until the user selects a child manifest to load.
+This only works for collections with `manifests` on the first level; when the collection only contains other collections and `childManifestUrl` is not set, only the collection view is shown until the user selects a child manifest to load.

 - **`childManifestUrl`**: string or `null` (default)